(page is constantly updated)

 Block reward – also known as block subsidy – the reward of bitcoin for finding a block, the incentive for miners to mine.
 When a miner finds a block they create a special transaction called a coinbase transaction where they create virgin coins at their own address.
 There is a decreasing maximum amount of reward, halved every 210,000 blocks, roughly every 4 years.
 The block reward started at 50 coins, halved to 25 in 2012, and halved again in 2016 to the current 12.5 coins.
 In 2020, the reward will be halved again to 6.25 coins.

 The block reward is a very important part of the incentive structure of bitcoin.
 It provides an incentive to miners to maintain the block chain and order transactions into a block to prevent double spending.
 It is the sole incentive for miners.
 Some say miners also have a second incentive to mine, that being the right to vote on upgrades, but that is a perversion of the incentive structure and also impossible to implement.

 Cold wallet – or offline wallet, also cold storage – this is a wallet created and maintained offline making it impossible to hack.
 In the past, many people printed private/public key pairs on paper from an offline computer and kept them in a safe.
 Hardware wallets are a derivative of a cold wallet.

 Difficulty adjustment – or difficulty retarget – bitcoin is a self-adjusting system.
 When more hashpower starts mining the difficulty to find a block can adjust to retarget the 10 minute goal for new blocks.
 Bitcoin’s difficulty is retargeted every 2016 blocks or about 2 weeks.

-Double spending – this is the main problem that a block chain solves.
+Double spend – this is the main problem that a block chain solves.
 Prior to bitcoin it was impossible to solve the double spending problem without a central authority.
 Specifically, double spending is sending the same coin to multiple recipients.
 When transactions go through a central clearing house, they’d throw out the second tx, but in a decentralized system it was impossible.
 Bitcoin solves this through proof of work and ordering transactions into blocks.